gbayer-1/AZMLND_C2/README.md

 # Project 2: Operationalizing Machine Learning

 This project is part of the Udacity Azure ML with Microsoft Azure Nanodegree.
-In this project, I build an Azure ML run and trained a model on a dataset.
+In this project, I built an Azure ML run and trained a model on a dataset.
 I deployed the best model of the AutoML run and interacted with it.
 Finally I created and deployed a pipeline to train a model using the AutoML run.

 ## Architectural Diagram
 This is a graphical overview of the steps of this project: